bitrecs/bitrecs-subnet/docs/verified_inference.md

 ## Validator Setup

-No changes needed, verified inference is opt-in
+No changes needed, verified inference is opt-in for miners.

 ## Endpoints